vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-5-1.md

 be replaced by //'j'// and so on.

-Here, since //'rAmAt'// is a //pada// and its last letter, //'t'// is one of the letters of the <vt>pratyAhAra, 'jhal'</vt>, this last letter is replaced by the letter, //'d'// --
+Here, since //'rAmAt'// is a //pada// and its last letter, //'t'// is one of the letters of the //pratyAhAra, 'jhal'//, this last letter is replaced by the letter, //'d'// --

 ;;;prakriya